Galán: Geology

 The basement beneath the caldera consists of 600–365 million years old metamorphic and sedimentary rocks of Precambrian to Paleozoic age.
 These include intrusions of granitoid character and are overlain with Paleozoic marine sediments.
 Ordovician units are also present and form sediment layers up to 7 km thick.
+Basements outcrops occur in the northeastern margin of the caldera.

 About 14.5 million years ago volcanic activity started in the region, first west of Galán but by 7 million years ago it shifted to the future caldera, forming the Cerro Colorado, Pabellon and Cerro Toconquis composite volcanoes on its future western rim.
 The more westerly centres are today represented by eroded volcanoes.
 Since about 6.6 million years ago the volcanic activity produced rocks of both mafic and silicic compositions.
 The increase of volcanic activity has been attributed to the steepening of the Nazca Plate slab which allowed mantle material to penetrate into the space between the lower crust and the slab.
 North of 21° degrees southern latitude ignimbritic volcanism started earlier, generating the Altos de Pica and Oxaya formations.

 Mafic volcanism occurred south and west of Galán both before its large eruption and afterwards, in the valley of Antofagasta de la Sierra and may have continued to less than ten thousand years ago.
 The positions of the exact vents are controlled by recent fault systems in the region.

 Since about 10 million years ago, the area has been subject to reverse faulting which has disrupted the basement along north–south lines, forming a rift valley that also stretches from north to south.
 The magma erupted by the Galán system was likewise channelled along such fault systems, and neighbouring volcanoes were similarly influenced by them; the fault systems at Galán proper are known as the Diablillos-Galán faults.
 Another major lineament in the area is the Archibarca lineament, which is formed by a strike-slip fault that extends from the northwest to the southeast in the region and which intersects the Diablillos-Galán faults at the location of the caldera.